 The recalculation is based on the following equation:

-Aid for session – earned aid = unearned aid
+Financial Aid Award for the semester – Amount of earned aid = Unearned aid

 Recalculation is based on the percentage of earned aid using the following formula:

 (Completed Days / Total Days) = Percentage of Aid Earned

 Unearned aid is returned to the funding source.
 When unearned aid for institutional costs is returned to